AmanBidla/TodayILearntTo/README.txt

 Replace all spaces with '%20' without using replace Find the k-th smallest element of an unsorted array of n elements Sort stack without loop
+Code to covert infix to postfix notation
+Code to find if pattern is present in string
+Code to find all permutations of string
 Compress string: "aaabbcccaa" should o/p a3b2c3a2 but if compressed string length > original string length then o/p original string.
 Write single line to convert array to set using generics